krzyniuczacha/adhd-eeg-classifier/README.md

 ### 3. Data Split

-**Subject Split** (`GroupShuffleSplit`, 80/20) — data from the same patient **never** appears in both training and test sets.
-This prevents data leakage and ensures a reliable evaluation of model generalization.
+**Subject-level split** (`GroupShuffleSplit`, 80/20) — epochs from the same patient **never** appear in both training and test sets.
+This prevents data leakage and ensures the evaluation reflects true model generalization to unseen subjects.

 ### 4. Models